Wankowicz Lab Members

 Subsequently, Stephanie worked as a computational biologist at the Dana-Farber Cancer Institute and the Broad Institute of MIT and Harvard, working in Eli Van Allen’s lab.
 There, she developed algorithms utilizing high-throughput genomics data to assess responses to oncology treatments.
 She led the largest study of prostate cancer exomes, identifying new genes and pathways commonly mutated in prostate cancer.
 Additionally, she helped identify genetic biomarkers that predict patient responses to immunotherapy, targeted therapy, and chemotherapy.

 In 2024, Stephanie opened her lab at Vanderbilt University in the Molecular Physiology and Biophysics Department, Center for AI in Protein Dynamics, and Center for Structural Biology.
-The lab has two main areas of research: (1) improving the modeling of structural conformational ensembles from X-ray crystallography and cryo-EM data by leveraging generative AI, (2) elucidating the structural mechanisms by which conformational entropy influences binding specificity and catalysis.
-Find out more about our current research in the research tab.
+The lab has two main areas of research: (1) improving the modeling of structural conformational ensembles from X-ray crystallography and cryo-EM data, (2) elucidating the structural mechanisms by which conformational entropy influences binding specificity and catalysis.
+Find out more about our current research here.

 Stephanie is deeply committed to enhancing equity and inclusion in science.
 At UCSF, she initiated a mentorship program for the Biophysics program at UCSF and founded a DEIJ Journal Club in the Fraser lab.
 She plans to continue these efforts at Vanderbilt.